hhd-dev/hhd/readme.md

 ALIB method 0x0C.
 The underlying implementation of the interface is SMU calls.
-This means that as long as the kernel module `acpi_call` is loaded, Adjustor can control TDP in an equivalent way to [RyzenAdj](https://github.dev/FlyGoat/RyzenAdj/).
+This means that as long as the kernel module `acpi_call` is loaded, Adjustor can control TDP in a similar way to [RyzenAdj](https://github.dev/FlyGoat/RyzenAdj/).

 The ABI of this vendor function (as it is provided to manufacturers) can be considered mostly stable, so little work is needed between subsequent